JFLemieux73/lkf_tools/README.md

 # General information
 This repository was forked from https://github.com/nhutter/lkf_tools.
 The detection and tracking algorithms correspond to version 2 of the nhutter repository.
 Minor modifications were done in lkf_tools/dataset.py to be able to process ECCC CICE outputs.
 The tools currently work for the CREG025 and CREG12 grids (regional ORCA grids).
-A user wanting to use another grid would have to make some modifications in lkf_metrics.py and in the drivers.
+Using another structured grid would require modifications in lkf_metrics.py and in the drivers.

 The main driver is driver_lkf_detect.py.
 There is no config file.
-The user simply enters inputs in the driver file.
+The user simply enters information in the INPUT section of the driver file:

+`vortflag` specifies whether the netcdf files include vorticity (=1) or not (=2).
+Note that vorticity is required to identify pairs of conjugate LKFs.
+`grid` is a label to identify the grid of the model.
+`EXP` is a label to identify a numerical experiment.
+`main_dir` is a directory that contains all the numerical experiments.

 The detection algorithm requires the activation of lkf_tools with conda (enter proper path_to_conda):